Accessory/RocksDbViewer/README.md

 # RocksDbViewer
-Let you read a RocksDb Database.
+Let's you read and write a RocksDb Database.